 There are many threats to having a healthy lawn: fungus, drought, heat, pests, weeds—to name a few.
 Though the weather has cooled and warm-season grasses are going into dormancy, winter weeds are just becoming active.
 There are two kinds of weeds: annual and perennial.
-Perennial weeds grow from established roots and live more than one year.
-They regrow from dormant stolons and rhizomes as well as seed. that establish deep roots and return year after year.
+Perennial weeds grow from established roots and live for more than one year.
+They regrow from dormant stolons and rhizomes as well as seeds. that establish deep roots and return year after year.
 Dandelions and white clover are common winter perennial broadleaf weeds.

 Dandelions are probably the most recognized winter perennial weed.
 They have deep, lobbed leaves in a rosette pattern.
 They are best known for their bright, yellow flowers on tall stalks and fluffy seed balls that fly when blown.
 (You know you did this as a kid.)

 Dandelions stay green throughout the summer and will stay in your lawn until killed.
 They develop deep roots—as much as a foot into the soil.
 A new plant can regenerate from a severed portion of the root left in the soil.
 If you attempt to pull a dandelion, make sure you get the entire root so it is less likely to re-sprout.